ajbkr/S4RB-Open/README.md

 # Interview Questions #

 Imagine you have been tasked by the Account Manager to create a basic reporting application that will allow the account manager to view complaints via a online portal.
-The company already has an internal json rest api that stores all the complaints that the business has recieved and the number of corresponding sales in that period.
+The company already has a public json rest api that stores all the complaints that the business has recieved and the number of corresponding sales in that period.

-The internal json rest api can be hosted locally using the following commands:
+The back-end server that provides the public json rest api can be hosted locally using the following commands:

 ```shell
 $ npm install -g json-server